centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 ## Nextflow and ViralRecon

 **What is nextflow?** Nextflow is a framework for building and running reproducible bioinformatics pipelines, allowing multi-step analyses to be executed consistently across laptops, HPC clusters, and cloud systems.
 Nextflow is software for orchestrating multi-step analyses.
 It knows which tasks depend on each other, runs independent tasks in parallel, and ensures the correct software is available for each step.
-However, an analysis pipeline needs to be written in Nextflow from the start.
+Nextflow pipelines are written specifically for the Nextflow framework.
+Existing bash pipelines cannot simply be run inside Nextflow; they generally need to be rewritten as Nextflow workflows.
 Nextflow is written primarily in Groovy, which is a language that runs on the Java Virtual Machine (JVM).
 * [https://www.nextflow.io](https://www.nextflow.io)

 **What is ViralRecon?** Viralrecon is an nf-core/Nextflow pipeline for analysing viral sequencing data.
 It automates the process of turning raw sequencing reads into consensus genomes, variant calls, and quality-control reports.